Gerard John Schaefer: Formal murder charges

 "There has been evidence of considerable paranoid feelings, hostility, and anger, which erupts with little stress.
 It is noted that past examiners have [also] seen this patient as representing a character disorder ...
 In addition, there appears to be a very active fantasy life.
 He is considered to be a very dangerous person, both to himself and to others."

 — Section of Dr. Benjamin R. Ogburn's pretrial evaluation of Schaefer.
 June 20, 1973.

 By May 12, investigators had gathered enough physical and circumstantial evidence to link Schaefer to nine murders and unsolved disappearances dating between 1969 and 1973.
-The same month, a periodical published a list of twenty-eight murdered or missing individuals believed to be linked to Schaefer.
+The same month, a periodical published a list of twenty-eight murdered or missing people believed to be linked to Schaefer.
 The majority of these individuals hailed from Florida, although two victims each hailed from Iowa and West Virginia.
 At a press conference held on May 14, Chief Investigator Lem Brumley Jr. informed the media that, "in terms of scope and bizarreness", the case was the biggest he had encountered in his career to date.

 On May 18, Schaefer was formally charged with first-degree murder for the killings of Place and Jessup; he was held without bond pending trial (Note: These charges were filed against Schaefer less than one month prior to his scheduled release from Martin County Jail.) and transferred to Florida State Hospital in Chattahoochee to undergo thirty days of psychiatric examinations before being returned to St. Lucie County jail on June 20.
 The results of these examinations revealed Schaefer to be an individual suffering from paranoia, psychosis and acute sexual deviation who viewed himself as "an eliminator of women he deemed immoral", but nonetheless mentally competent to stand trial.
 (Note: The evaluations of Schaefer also revealed him to be suffering from depression, in addition to possessing suicidal thoughts, which had likely increased due to his confined predicament.)

 At a circuit court hearing on June 21, District Attorney Robert Stone successfully argued before Judge Cyrus Pfeiffer Trowbridge that Schaefer was sane, and thus competent to stand trial.
 Schaefer vehemently protested his innocence, claiming the accusations against him were "a mistake" and informing one reporter he remained confident he would be exonerated.